gruntwork-io/docs/docs/pipelines/security/machine-users.md

   After the bootstrap process is complete, you should delete the following tokens for security purposes:

-    - The `PIPELINES_BOOTSTRAP` Personal Access Token from the `ci-user` GitHub account and
+    - The `PIPELINES_BOOTSTRAP` Personal Access Token from the `ci-user` GitHub account
     - The `PIPELINES_BOOTSTRAP_TOKEN` GitHub Actions secret from the `infrastructure-pipelines` repository

   :::

   :::info

-  For additional information on creating and using Github Actions Organization secrets, please refer to the [GitHub Documentation](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-an-organization)
+  For additional information on creating and using Github Actions Organization secrets, please refer to the [GitHub Documentation](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-an-organization).

   :::